mykki92/CI_PP5_SOUNDCHECK/README.md

 ### Post Page
 - Contains details of a single post - image, caption and post
-- Contains a like icon to allow users to like the post
+- Contains a check icon to allow users to check the post
-- Contains a likes and comments counter for the post
+- Contains a checks and comments counter for the post
 - Features a comments section below the post
 - User stories covered: 10, 11, 12, 13